Skip to main content

 Much More!

-The Top Wedding Venue in Lancaster, SC
+The Top Wedding Venue near Lancaster, SC

 The beginning of your life starts at Abney Hall.
 With our team by your side, we can create the fairy tale wedding you have dreamed about since childhood.
 Whether you have 100 guests or 1,000, our waterfront ceremony locations and French-inspired courtyard are perfect for your big day.
 Celebrate in luxurious style surrounded by shady magnolia trees, a private forest, large ponds, and the beauty of Mother Nature.
 While our venue location and aesthetic have been praised far and wide, so too have the practical aspects of Abney Hall.
 Looking for a relaxing, comfortable spot for your bridal party to get ready in?
 We offer an entire floor in the Abney Hall residence to get the bridal party ready.
 Want to make your groomsman feel extra-special too?
 We've got a private, plush house just feet from a sparkling pond that is a proper hangout spot for the guys in your group.